BCDevOps/platform-services/apps/rocketchat/readme.md

 #### RocketChat Deployment

-All of the OpenShit objects are wrapped up in a template file you can load the template into OpenShift and deploy the template through the web console `oc create -f template-rocketchat-mongodb.yaml`.
+All of the OpenShift objects are wrapped up in two template files.
+You can load the templates into OpenShift and deploy the template through the web console `oc create -f template-rocketchat.yaml && oc create -f template-mongodb.yaml`.

 All of the template parameters are defined in environment files specific to the environment to deploy Rocket Chat into, dev, test, and prod.